Schema Monitoring Overview

 Audience: Data Owners and Governors

-Content Summary: This page outlines the uses of schema monitoring and table evolution detection in query-backed data sources.
+Content Summary: This page outlines the uses of Schema Monitoring and Column Detection in query-backed data sources.

 Schema Monitoring is enabled while creating a data source or when editing a data source.
 It monitors servers for schema and table changes, including when schemas and tables are added or removed, and notifies Data Owners when any changes are made.